okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/challengeintegrationsteps.md

 1. The authenticator looks up the information stored for the credential ID and checks that the domain name matches the one used during enrollment.

-1. If the validations are successful, the authenticator prompts the user for consent.
-In the example below the **Touch ID** authenticator is prompting the user for a fingerprint to confirm consent.
+2. If the validations are successful, the authenticator prompts the user for consent.
+In the following example, the **Touch ID** authenticator prompts the user for a fingerprint to confirm consent.

 <div class="common-image-format">